 Engaging millennial employees – Demystifying the millennial mindset

-One of the major reasons why everyone is so much curious on discussing millennial engagement at work is they form a major part of the total workforce globally.
+One of the major reasons why everyone is so much curious about discussing millennial engagement at work is they form a major part of the total workforce globally.
 As per a survey made in 2017, 35% of the American workforces were millennial employees.
-56 millions of people aged between 21 and 36 were either working or looking for job.
+56 millions of people aged between 21 and 36 were either working or looking for a job.
 While some experts believe this age group makes the ideal employees, it’s purely up to the employers to carve the most out of these smart people.
 The survey also reveals only 29% of this young group are engaged at work.
 Another reason is we, the Net Generation cohorts had more freedom unlike our parents to make our own decisions.
 And there were tools and resources to support them.
 With the advent of the Internet, we were on the precipice of the greatest paradigm technological shift in human history.
 The world which was changing rapidly was in our hands!
 This is why we are among the most free-thinking, innovative and adaptable generations to date.

 However, being a free thinker has its own perks and downfalls alike.
 While we are the least conflicted about our work, on the other hand, we expect a healthy work-life balance as well.
 We love our independence and flexibility and are incited by constructive feedback.
-It can be a really challenging task for the employers to create engaging millennial employees.
-By failing to establish employee experience, employers starts losing their potential workforces, who have no qualms of quitting for better opportunities.
+It can be a really challenging task for employers to create engaging millennial employees.
+By failing to establish employee experience, employers start losing their potential workforces, who have no qualms of quitting for better opportunities.
 The millennial employees start looking out for organizations who have a far great workplace culture flanked by overtly satisfying company perks.

 5 proven strategies for attracting millennials and retaining them